 I’m not waiting for the president and neither are you.
 We the people are exercising our right to love.
 I’m not black, I don’t live in your situation, so forgive me for any ignorance on my part.
-I’m writing because I feel we have a great opportunity to change our country for the better.
+I’m writing because we have a great opportunity to change our world for the better.

 Do we really want to go back to that more than uncomfortable normal?
 We act and pray for justice, but there has to be more.
 Justice can be a way to get back to uncomfortable normal, or a tool for real change, but justice is the last line of defense.
 In many cases it’s too late.
 To paraphrase the 38th verse of the Tao Te Ching:

 When morality is lost,

 Justice won’t bring back George Floyd.
 If justice just is a feel good moment, a placating victory, that makes us return to normal then nothing will change and George Floyd’s death will fade into the past like too many other deaths.
 Some of the dying words of Jesus were, “Forgive them for they know not what they do.”
 If we want real and lasting change then we must include in our love the people who are killing us.
 When the sea parted by Moses closed in on the advancing Egyptians, the angels in Heaven were about to sing, but God stops them and said, “There is no glory in this, they too are my children.”

 We need to see each other as children of God.
 We don’t have to love the action, but we have to love the child of God.
 If you aren’t religious, then see the humanity in the human being.
 See the common suffering and it’s origin.
 If we see an enemy, if we only judge, then we ignore the other symptoms of the disease and become blind to the cause.
 Some of us take fear and anger and turn it into love.
 Some of us take fear and anger and turn it into hate.
 Both responses are human.
 We need to be like good doctors and look for the source of hate through the symptoms.
 Then, like creating a vaccine, we can take the disease and transform it into prevention and cure.